microsoft/devhome/uitest/README.md

 ```
 4. From Visual Studio, navigate to the "Test Explorer" tab and locate the `DevHome.UITest` set of tests.
 5. Select a test and run it.
-    - Note: Once the test starts, avoid interacting with your machine (e.g. move mouse, use keyboard) to allow the test to navigate the Dev Home app and xecute the test.
+    - Note: Once the test starts, avoid interacting with your machine (e.g. move mouse, use keyboard) to allow the test to navigate the Dev Home app and execute the test.

 ### How to configure the application settings for a Dev Home release
 Application settings are a set of configuration properties loaded from `appsettings.*.json` and are available at runtime to the test methods.